 - 1. Classifications of assets and liabilities in the consolidated balance sheet conform to the provisions of Ordinance for the Enforcement of the Banking Act (Ordinance of the Ministry of Finance No. 10 of 1982). - 2.
 Amounts less than one million yen have been rounded down. - 3.
-Japanese government bonds and Japanese local government bonds under "Securities" and trading securities under "Trading assets" include total of 468,526 million yen of unsecured loaned securities for which borrowers have the right to sell or pledge.
-Among the unsecured borrowed securities, securities held under resale agreements and securities borrowing transactions with cash collateral, those with rights to sell or pledge without restrictions include 7,694,727 million yen of securities pledged, 242,392 million yen of securities lent and 4,482,661 million yen of securities held without being disposed as of the consolidated balance sheet date. - 4.
+Japanese government bonds and Japanese local government bonds under "Securities" and trading securities under "Trading assets" included total of 292,354 million yen of unsecured loaned securities for which borrowers have the right to sell or pledge.
+Among the unsecured borrowed securities, securities held under resale agreements and securities borrowing transactions with cash collateral, those with rights to sell or pledge without restrictions included 9,358,574 million yen of securities pledged, 75,718 million yen of securities lent and 13,396,963 million yen of securities held without being disposed as of the consolidated balance sheet date. - 4.
 Claims under the Banking Act and the Act on Emergency Measures for the Revitalization of Financial Functions are as follows.
-The claims are items that are recorded under the following items on the consolidated balance sheet: bonds included in "Securities" (limited to bonds for which the redemption of principal and the payment of interest in whole or in part are guaranteed, and that are issued through private placements (under Article 2, Paragraph 3 of the Financial Instruments and Exchange Act)), loans and bills discounted, foreign exchanges, accrued interest and suspense payments included in "Other assets," and customers' liabilities for acceptances and guarantees.
-If security lending listed in the notes is conducted, such securities (limited to those based on loan for a use agreement or lease agreement) are also included in the claims.
+The claims were items that are recorded under the following items on the consolidated balance sheet: bonds included in "Securities" (limited to bonds for which the redemption of principal and the payment of interest in whole or in part were guaranteed, and that were issued through private placements (under Article 2, Paragraph 3 of the Financial Instruments and Exchange Act)), loans and bills discounted, foreign exchanges, accrued interest and suspense payments included in "Other assets," and customers' liabilities for acceptances and guarantees.
+If security lending listed in the notes was conducted, such securities (limited to those based on loan for a use agreement or lease agreement) were also included in the claims.

-Bankrupt and quasi-bankrupt loans: 92,941 million yen Doubtful loans: 494,158 million yen Substandard loans: 340,732 million yen Past due loans (3 months or more) 19,944 million ven 320,788 million yen Restructured loans Subtotal: 927,833 million yen Normal loans: 115,139,286 million yen Total: 116,067,120 million yen
+Bankrupt and quasi-bankrupt loans: 75,234 million yen

+Doubtful loans: 454,767 million yen

+Substandard loans: 351,693 million yen

+Past due loans (3 months or more) 60,843 million yen

+Restructured loans 290,850 million yen

+Subtotal: 881,696 million yen

+Normal loans: 130,080,805 million yen

+Total: 130,962,501 million yen

-Bankrupt and quasi-bankrupt loans are claims to borrowers who have fallen into bankruptcy due to reasons such as commencement of bankruptcy proceedings, commencement of reorganization proceedings, or petition for commencement of rehabilitation proceedings, and other similar claims.
+Bankrupt and quasi-bankrupt loans are claims to borrowers who have fallen into bankruptcy due to reasons such as commencement of bankruptcy proceedings, commencement of rehabilitation proceedings, or petition for commencement of rehabilitation proceedings, and other similar claims.

-Doubtful loans are claims to borrowers who have not yet become bankrupt but whose financial condition and business performance have deteriorated and it is highly probable that the loan principal cannot be collected and interest cannot be received in accordance with the contract, excluding bankrupt and quasi-bankrupt loans.
+Doubtful loans are claims to borrowers who have not yet become bankrupt but whose financial condition and business performance have deteriorated and it is highly probable that the loan principal cannot be received and interest cannot be received in accordance with the contract, excluding bankrupt and quasi-bankrupt loans.